metamath/lamp-guide/docs/index.md

 #### Proving bottom-up

-If you select one statement/step and then select unify, you'll enter a "proving bottom-up" dialogue.
+If you select one statement‡ and then select unify, you'll enter a "proving bottom-up" dialogue.
-The bottom-up prover does a breadth-first search to find a proof of the selected statement/step backwards (bottom-up) using the current context and the options set in this "proving bottom-up" dialogue.
+The bottom-up prover does a breadth-first search to find a proof of the selected statement‡ backwards (bottom-up) using the current context and the options set in this "proving bottom-up" dialogue.

 It essentially works backwards to find a match, first with a single level,